ShaJaPas/math-lang/README.md

 >>
 ```

-Now we will compile these expression to IL code
+Now we will compile this expression to IL code
 ```console
 target/release/mathc -d "540 - 28 * 14 ^ sin(42) * ctg(11) \ 2 + log(100, 3.5) % 1.2" -o IL.mlang
 ```